 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[17594]When present in the Per-STA Profile subelement of a Basic Multi-Link element, the Non-inheritance element identifies one or more elements that are not inherited by the reported STA corresponding to the per-STA profile.
-The identified elements are present in Management frame that includes the Basic Multi-Link element and are not present within the Per-STA Profile subelement that carries the Non-Inheritance element (also see 35.3.3.6.1 (Inheritance in the per-STA profile of Basic Multi-Link element)).
+[17594]When present in the STA Profile field of a Basic Multi-Link element, the Non-Inheritance element identifies one or more elements that are not inherited by the reported STA corresponding to that per-STA profile.
+Each element identified by the Non-Inheritance element is present in the frame that carries the Basic Multi-Link element and is not present within the STA Profile field that carries the Non-Inheritance element (also see 35.3.3.6.1 (Inheritance in the per-STA profile of Basic Multi-Link element)).

 9.4.2.312.1 General